These 30 Secrets Will Give You A Healthy and Happy Life No Matter What

 You guessed right – Habits.”

-No doubts you have heard so much about it enough to do a dissertation on it.
+No doubt you have heard so much about it enough to do a dissertation on it.
 But then, I would like you to savour this journey with an imaginary new palette; feel in it a new flavour.

-Perhaps what you have been waiting for to nudge you off your butt and get you building the life you’ve only so far wished for.
+Perhaps what you have been waiting for is to nudge you off your butt and get you building the life you’ve only so far wished for.

 Suffice it to say that your habits form the building blocks of your character.
 Your character turns out to be your life’s incontrovertible driver.

 I write this as a tribute to every one of you that rises every time you fall.
-Everyone that does not hesitate to put up another try even though it didn’t work out so great the last time.
+Everyone does not hesitate to put up another try even though it didn’t work out so great the last time.

-Take these (re)new(ed) set of tools, add them to your armoury in your bid to dismantle bad habits as well as your toolbox to build new ones.
+Take these (re)new(ed) sets of tools, and add them to your armoury in your bid to dismantle bad habits as well as your toolbox to build new ones.

 1. Always Visualize the Future You’re Headed… Always!